naimuddin01/doctors-portal-client/README.md

 6. **📊 Doctor Availability:**  Doctors can update their availability in real-time, ensuring users have the most accurate appointment options.

-7. **APIs:** Utilize RESTful APIs to retrieve product lists and details programmatically.
+7. **APIs:** Utilize RESTful APIs to retrieve appointment lists and details programmatically.

 ## Project Installation